eQTLGen/ConvertVcf2Hdf5/README.md

 `git clone TBA`

-Or just download this from the gitlab/github download link and unzip into `genotype_conversion` folder.
+Or just download this from the gitlab/github download link and unzip.

 ### Input files